Planning for an Open House Graduation Party

 - Food: The easiest way to serve your guests when hosting a graduation open house is with a buffet.
 It is important to remember that everyone will not eat everything, so have a wide variety of graduation party foods available.
 It's also important to recognize that with an open house, guests will not all eat at the same time.
 It's best to serve items that do not need to be heated like cold cuts and various salads (garden, pasta, potato, etc.).
 As for quantities, assume that each person will eat 3-4 servings of each type of appetizer, 5-6 ounces of meat, handful of vegetables, and one full portion of dessert.

 - Event Date: Many graduation parties occur during the weekend of the actual graduation which means lots of parties on the same day!
-To avoid overlapping parties, send out a Punchbowl Date Decider to your guests to find the ideal event date or consider throwing a joint open house graduation party with some of your grad's friends.
+To avoid overlapping parties, ask a few of your most important guests to find the ideal event date or consider throwing a joint open house graduation party with some of your grad's friends.

 - Attendees: Have a sign in book or photo that guests can sign so that the graduate won’t miss anyone when sending thank you cards!
 With a graduation open house party, people are constantly coming and going so it can sometimes be hard to keep track of everyone who attended (this is also where collecting RSVPs is helpful)!